YunoHost-Apps/prosody_ynh/README.md

 and aiming at providing the best XMPP support possible!
 Discussion on xmpp:yunohost-xmpp@muc.chapril.org?join ⚠️

+This app is in Beta maturity (reported to work by several people, though few manual operations are needed and some functionalities are still missing).

 Target is to provide at least:
   * A/V calls (https://github.com/YunoHost/issues/issues/1607)
   * BOSH (https://forum.yunohost.org/t/unable-to-set-up-bosh-conf-nginx/12995)